S-YIN/RSEQNORM/README.md

-# FFPEnorm
+# RSEQNORM
- MIXnorm and SMIXnorm for FFPE RNA-seq data normalization
+ MIXnorm and SMIXnorm for RNA-seq data normalization

  ## Introduction
 MIXnorm and SMIXnorm are normalization methods designed for Formalin-Fixed Paraffin-Embedded (FFPE) RNA-sequencing (RNA-seq) data.
 MIXnorm relies on a two-component mixture model, which models non-expressed genes by zero-inflated Poisson distributions and models expressed genes by truncated normal distributions.
 SMIXnorm is a simplified version of MIXnorm, which uses an simplified mixture model and requires less computation.
 We recommend using SMIXnorm for FFPE RNA-seq data normalization for faster computation when the number of samples is larger than 25.
 Though designed specifically for FFPE RNA-seq data, MIXnorm and SMIXnorm are directly applicable to normalize fresh-frozen (FF) RNA-seq data as a special case of FFPE RNA-seq normalization.
 To obtain the maximum likelihood estimates, we developed a nested EM algorithm, in which closed-form updates are available in each iteration.